Skip to main content

 Research interests

-My research seeks to understand the Evolution and Mechanisms of Social Behaviour and Senescence (Ageing) using wild social vertebrates and microbes as model systems
+My group investigate the Evolution and Mechanisms of Social Behaviour & Senescence (Ageing) using wild social vertebrates and microbes as model systems

 I am particularly interested in the evolution of cooperation, social conflict and senescence and the interactions between these phenomena.
 My group take an integrative approach, asking both evolutionary and mechanistic questions, given the potential for mechanistic insights to shed light on evolutionary constraints and the origins of variation.
 We test evolutionary and mechanistic hypotheses through a combination of long-term longitudinal life-history, behavioural and molecular (e.g. genomics, endocrine and oxidative stress, and telomere biology) analyses, targeted field experiments, and experimental evolution in the laboratory.